lVlyke/lithium-angular/README.md

 }
 ```

-An abstract class that an Angular component class can extend to automatically handle defining lifecycle event methods for the AoT compiler.
+An abstract class that an Angular component class can extend to automatically handle defining lifecycle event methods for the AoT compiler, as well as allowing dynamic template checking with AoT.

 ### ```EventSource```